muregii/codeKenya/codeKenya S2/Day 2/homework2.md

 - ❓ Any parts where you got stuck during your interaction with Git & GitHub or solving the code

 ---
+# Remember to git pull first to update your branch with the current new structure.
+There are new changes added from homework 1 submissions

 Happy Coding! 🚀
 If you get stuck, don't be afraid to ask for help in the CodeKenya Discord.